KRR-Oxford/HierarchyTransformers/README.md

 ## Citation

-The preprint of our paper for is currently available at [arxiv](https://arxiv.org/abs/2401.11374).
+If you find this repository or the released models useful, please cite our publication:

-*Yuan He, Zhangdie Yuan, Jiaoyan Chen, Ian Horrocks.* **Language Models as Hierarchy Encoders.** arXiv preprint arXiv:2401.11374 (2024).
+- *Yuan He, Zhangdie Yuan, Jiaoyan Chen, Ian Horrocks.* **Language Models as Hierarchy Encoders.** To appear at NeurIPS 2024. /[arxiv](https://arxiv.org/abs/2401.11374)/

 ```
 @article{he2024language,